 I read in the newspapers a few days ago that they were looking into cases of offences against the Electoral Act.
-I do hope that the Prime Minister will put his foot down and make sure that the law-
+I do hope that the Prime Minister will put his foot down and make sure that the lawspecified in the Estimates, and I would ask the Member for Egba South (Chief Akin-Olugbade) to wind up.